ankitects/ankimobile-docs/src/collection-transfer.md

 computer), and then export your collection and import it back into your mobile device.

-Exporting individual decks is not currently possible, but is planned for the future.

 ## Computer to iPhone/iPad

 ### Export the File